Skip advert

 Advertisement - Article continues below

 The final pair of digits – E4 – is an approval mark showing the tyre has been tested and approved by the European regulatory authorities.
-You should always check your tyres carry this approval.
+You should always check if your tyres carry this approval.

 What is a tyre speed rating?

-It's essential that you choose a tyre capable of travelling at speeds in excess of your car’s maximum speed – even though every tyre is capable of maintaining speeds of more than 70mph.
+It's essential that you choose a tyre capable of travelling at speeds in excess of your car’s maximum speed, even though every tyre is capable of maintaining speeds of more than 70mph.

 The tyre speed ratings for your car will be listed in your vehicle’s owner’s manual.
 Alternatively, check with your main dealer.